nunobrum/PyLTSpice/README.md

     - Different models can be simulated in a single batch, by using the following instructions:

   Note: It was only tested with Windows based installations.

+* __Analysis Toolkit__
+  A set of tools that prepare an LTSpice netlist for a Montecarlo or Worst Case Analysis.
+The device tolerances are set by the user and the netlist is updated accordingly.
+The netlist can then be used with the sim_runner.py to run a batch of simulations or with the LTSpice GUI.

+* __Histogram.py__
+  A python script that uses numpy and matplotlib to create a histogram and calculate the sigma deviations.
+This is useful for Monte-Carlo analysis.

 ## How to Install ##